 Making a claim for compensation isn’t about cashing in on your accident, or punishing the other party, it’s about fairness and ensuring that, having suffered as a result of the original incident, you don’t have to carry on suffering into the future.
 The key to a successful claim lies in demonstrating that the bicycle accident in question wasn’t your fault, and that it resulted in you suffering a personal injury.

-If you feel you’re in this position, submit our online claim form, or call us on 0800 234 6438 and speak to one of our trained advisers.
+If you feel you’re in this position, submit the online claim form, or call free on 0800 234 6438 and speak to a trained legal adviser.
 They’ll take the details of your accident and give you an honest and clear appraisal as to whether you’re in a position to make a claim.
-As our bicycle injury solicitors work on a no win no fee basis, we only take on cases which we’re confident of winning, meaning you can trust us to be utterly honest in our assessment of your claim.
+If you wish to proceed, they can put you in touch with an epxert bicycle injury solicitor, working on a no win no fee basis.
+They will only take on cases which they’re confident of winning, meaning you can trust them to be utterly honest in their assessment of your claim.

 If you’ve been injured whilst out riding your bike because someone else didn’t take sufficient care then you’ve every right to seek compensation to minimise the negative ramifications of this event.
-Call us now with as many details as you can and we’ll set to work on your behalf.
+Call a legal adviser now with as many details as you can and they’ll set to work on your behalf.

 When you submit your details, you'll be in safe hands.
 Our partners are National Accident Helpline and National Accident Law.
 They are the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee for our services.